AkuraDiary/my-credential-protector/README.md

 # my-credential-protector
-simple project to make simple things like managing credentials to be complicated af
+simple project to make simple things such as securing credentials to be complicated af